 The whole history is told over at the Kansas City St. Patrick’s Day website.

 “The 19th century Kansas City St. Patrick’s Day Parades were pageants of great pomp and circumstance.
-The Irish Benevolent Society would lead the processions composed of bands, police and fire department personnel and dignitaries of all description (and quite often the German and Italian Benevolent Societies) from church to church in day long extravaganzas often ending with grand balls,” it tells us.
+The Irish Benevolent Society would lead the processions composed of bands, police, and fire department personnel, and dignitaries of all descriptions (and quite often the German and Italian Benevolent Societies) from church to church in day-long extravaganzas often ending with grand balls,” it tells us.

 A St. Patrick’s Day postcard from 1910.
 Image courtesy Kansas City Public Library, Missouri Valley Special Collections.